How to know when your brand should stay silent and when to speak up.

 Does commenting on this issue help our brand reach its target audience?
 Will our position on the issue influence their thinking or inspire them to take a desired action?

 Last year, we helped our client CohnReznick pen an op-ed for The Baltimore Sun on the anniversary of the civil unrest Baltimore experienced in response to the death of Freddie Gray.
 Because the unrest had a significant impact on downtown restaurants and other hospitality businesses, CohnReznick’s Director of Hospitality Consulting, Henry Pertman, had a unique opportunity to lend his expertise to a timely, highly newsworthy topic.
-But rather than focusing on the unrest in general, the goal of the op-ed was to motivate CohnReznick’s target audience of hospitality businesses to come together to bring Baltimore-area residents and visitors alike come back downtown to enjoy all that the city has to offer.
+But rather than focusing on the unrest in general, the goal of the op-ed was to motivate CohnReznick’s target audience of hospitality businesses to come together to bring Baltimore-area residents and visitors back downtown to enjoy all that the city has to offer.

 Commenting just to comment, especially on high-profile news stories, can often backfire for brands.
 Think carefully about whom your opinion will impact and how.
 Let this be your guide when deciding to weigh in or not.